+Each case has at least 2 attorneys, at least one mitigation specialist, and an investigator.
+The Director is also knowledgeable about every case and every client.
+Our mitigation specialists and investigator are accountable to attorneys they are assigned to support, as well as to the Director.
 Through a process of monthly staff and attorney meetings, and regular client team meetings, the Office determines how well cases are moving through the Office and the particular needs of each individual case.
 This allows the Office to project the amount of funding necessary to complete necessary tasks.
-Cost-saving measures are then applied when possible and appropriate.
-Management policies address the status and progress of each case, and to monitor personnel productivity.
+Cost-saving measures are then applied where possible and appropriate.
+Management policies are in place to address the status and progress of each case, and to monitor personnel productivity.

-6.1 Agency Goals, Objectives, Strategies, and Measures by Program for FY 2024 - FY 2028 constitutions to promote efficacy, efficiency, and finality in death penalty proceedings.
+6. Agency Goals, Objectives, Strategies and Measures by Program.

-Overall Goal One: Continue to provide high quality and ethical legal representation for persons convicted of capital crimes and sentenced to death in state post-conviction proceedings.
+Goal A: Provide high quality and ethical legal representation for persons convicted of capital crimes and sentenced to death in state postconviction proceedings, federal habeas corpus matters, and ancillary matters directly impacting a client's conviction or sentence.
 (Miss.
-Code Ann. § 99-39-1 et. seq.)
+Code Ann. §99-39-1 et. seq.)

-Objective: To ensure that execution of death-sentenced individuals occurs only after the individual has been afforded a fundamentally fair conviction accompanied by due process, the effective assistance of counsel, and the benefits of all other safeguards afforded capital defendants under the federal and state
+Objective A.1.
+Ensure that execution of death-sentenced individuals occurs only after the individual has been afforded a fundamentally fair conviction accompanied by due process, the effective assistance of counsel, and the benefits of all other safeguards afforded capital defendants under the federal and state constitutions to promote efficacy, efficiency, and finality in death penalty proceedings.